-For Fiscal 2012, the potential compensation for named executive officers included an annual cash bonus based upon criteria established by the Compensation Committee at the beginning of the fiscal year.
-The bonuses were entirely based on our corporate and business unit performance.
-100% of the potential bonus for the CEO and CFO was based on the total revenue and operating income achieved by the Company for the year.
-60% of the potential bonus for each of Messrs.
-Kreter and McKhann was based on revenue and operating income achieved by the Roadway Sensors segment, and 40% of their potential bonus was based on the total revenue and operating income achieved by the Roadway Sensors segment, and 40% of their potential bonus was based on the total revenue and operating income achieved by the Company.
+For Fiscal 2014, the potential compensation for Messrs.
+Mohaddes, Kreter and Blair included an annual cash bonus based upon criteria established by the Compensation Committee at the beginning of the fiscal year.
+The bonuses were entirely based on our corporate and business unit performance and achievements.
+For Mr. Mohaddes, 70% of his potential bonus was based on the total revenue and operating income achieved by the Company for the year, 10% of his potential bonus was based on revenue achieved by the iPerform segment, and 20% of his potential bonus was based on achieving certain milestones with respect to the iPerform segment.
+For Mr. Kreter, 50% of his potential bonus was based on the total revenue and operating income achieved by the Company, 40% of his potential bonus was based on revenue and operating income achieved by the Roadway Sensors segment, and 10% of his potential bonus was based on revenue achieved by the iPerform segment.
+For Mr. Blair,